 Energy OutWest, Inc. (EOW) is an independent, nonprofit charitable organization (501c3) devoted to the promotion and advancement of the technical capacity of the region’s energy and environmental services network through education and training in energy conservation, renewable practices, and technologies.
 Our goal is to have our membership provide quality service to all clients.
 Every other year Energy OutWest organizes and delivers a regional conference that features the latest technical and organizational advances in the weatherization profession.

-EOW also has a very active peer exchange organization directed by a board with representatives from fifteen states (Alaska, Arizona, California, Colorado, Idaho, Hawaii, Montana, Nevada, New Mexico, New York, North Dakota, Oregon, Utah, Vermont, and Washington), the Navajo Nation, and the Intertribal Council of Arizona.
+EOW also has a very active peer exchange organization directed by a board with representatives from sixteen states (Alaska, Arizona, California, Colorado, Idaho, Hawaii, Montana, Nevada, New Mexico, New York, North Dakota, Oregon, Utah, Vermont, Virginia and Washington), the Navajo Nation, and the Intertribal Council of Arizona.
 Through regular meetings, the EOW Board exchanges information, training opportunities, technical manual development, administrative knowledge, and other private and public sector opportunities, in an effort to expand and refine weatherization skills and programs.

 Who can you identify in the picture above?
 Contact Energy OutWest if you can provide current pictures that we can post on the website.